The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Spectral Theory of Restricted Partitions

 We condense the algebraic topology of this result by unifying the transient spatial operators and the Faulhaber-resolved periodic operators into a single explicit arithmetic formulation.
-This reveals the deep number-theoretic structure of the partition manifold. \begin{definition}[The Compact Bonelli Identity] We establish the exact \textbf{Compact Bonelli Identity} $\mathcal{B}_k(n)$, which evaluates the partition function $p_k(n)$ identically, bridging the transient Ehrhart basis and the integrated periodic Faulhaber basis:
+This reveals the deep number-theoretic structure of the partition manifold.

+\begin{definition}[The Compact Identity] We establish the exact \textbf{Compact Identity} $\mathcal{B}_k(n)$, which evaluates the partition function $p_k(n)$ identically, bridging the transient Ehrhart basis and the integrated periodic Faulhaber basis:

-where $\Omega_k(j)$ incorporates the exact transient algebraic weights, and $\Omega^{(i)}_k(j)$ isolates the cyclotomic phase coefficients strictly independent of the spatial amplitude. \end{definition}
+where $\Omega_k(j)$ incorporates the exact transient algebraic weights, and $\Omega^{(i)}_k(j)$ isolates the cyclotomic phase coefficients strictly independent of the spatial amplitude.